Primary School’s Sports Funding

 - purchase resources to support the teaching and learning in all PE lessons.

-Updates on outcomes relating to our provision for PE and sport will be provided throughout the school year through the school newsletters and our website.
+Updates on outcomes relating to our provision for PE and sport are provided throughout the school year through the school newsletters and our website.

 The impact of the funding will also be reported annually to parents and governors via the school website and termly governor’s meetings.